feross/yt-player/README.md

 This parameter indicates whether the initial video will automatically start to play when the player loads.
 The default value is `false`.

-#### `opts.captions` (string)
+#### `opts.captions` (string/boolean)

-This parameter indicates the language of the closed captions that should be shown, even if the user has turned captions off.
+This parameter indicates the language of the closed captions that should be shown.
 The default behavior is based on user preference.
 The parameter value is an [ISO 639-1 two-letter language code](http://www.loc.gov/standards/iso639-2/php/code_list.php) or a fully specified locale.
+Or, set to `false` to force captions to be disabled, ignoring the user preference.

 #### `opts.controls` (boolean)